 I’ve often said that if I fail, it’s certainly not going to be because I wasn’t prepared or I wasn’t willing to accept 100% responsibility for whatever outcome I realized.

-In health, and in finance, we should all welcome our wonderful freedom to exercise control and choose our actions.
+In health, and in finance, we should all welcome and take full advantage of the wonderful freedom we have to exercise control and choose our actions.
 And, happily do whatever is necessary to play the odds at every turn.